kisenpai/kisenpai/README.md

 Now about the **train_evaluate(selected_features) -> float** function.
 - The feature selector finds the best features by training a different models based on different features.
 - It then evolves towards the best features, hence the best model.
-- For this to work, we need the **train_evaluate(selected_features) -> float**
+- For this to work, we need the **train_evaluate(selected_features) -> float** function.
 - This should be your training-evaluation function.
-It takes as input the features sent by the feature selector and returns an evaluation metric (For example, accuracy, F1-score, recall etc.)
+It takes as input the features sent by the feature selector and returns an evaluation metric (For example, accuracy, F1-score, recall etc.).
 - The objective is to maximise this metric.
 Hence, the current version will not work for metrics that have to be minimised e.g loss metrics.
 - Don't forget to set your random state before training.
 This is required for the evolution to work properly.
 - Below is an example of such a function.
 We train, our model based on the features received, and return the accuracy.